Czech Taxes 2026 (For Freelancers): What You Need to Know (and Why It Matters for Your Residence Permit)

 How much you Must be Making to Qualify for a Residence Permit

 First complication is that there is no one number that fits all.
 There is a calculation behind that which changes in time and depends on the city where you live and on the number of members of your household.
+The calculation also changes pretty frequently so you should always check with us or the official authorities to make sure the below number are still accurate.
 The general calculation consists of two numbers:

 Simple examples